There are emotions and then there are the effects of emotions. But

 - in a weak person, wreak havoc and cause devastation.
 A strong person can harness their outward emotions to move mountains, to accomplish, to achieve, to grow.

-- Outward emotions are, for example, anger, rage, hate, and it takes a person who can pick their battles to concentrate their energy to a positive outcome.
+- Outward emotions are, for example, anger, rage, hate, frustration, and it takes a person who can pick their battles to concentrate their energy to a positive outcome.

 And an even higher skill is to redirect fear based emotions to put a rocket in your butt… i.e. make them constructive.